-- Do not use the brake as a service brake. - Note that "EMERGENCY STOPS" may also cause wear - At operating temperatures of more than 80°C (176°F), do not exceed a maximum of 50% of the specified holding torque when using the brake.
+- · Do not use the brake as a service brake. - Note that "EMERGENCY STOPS" may also cause wear - At operating temperatures of more than 80°C (176°F), do not exceed a maximum of 50% of the specified holding torque when using the brake.

-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.